 - N/A Applies the request settings within the policy and continues through to other request configurations. - Lookup Immediately searches the cache for content.
 If none is found (a miss), then the request is sent to the origin.
 Fastly executes this setting prior to other request configurations. - Pass Sends the request to the origin each time.
 Fastly executes this setting immediately and will ignore additional request configurations.
-See "What is the difference between PASS action set in Request Settings and Cache Settings?" (/guides/caching/what-is-the-difference-between-pass-actionset-in-request-settings-and-cache-settings) to learn more.
+See our info on understanding the different PASS action behaviors (/guides/vcl/understanding-the-different-pass-action-behaviors) to learn more.

-§ How can I manipulate the X-Forwarded-For header? (/guides/caching/how-can-i-manipulate-the-x-forwarded-for-header)
+§ Manipulating the X-Forwarded-For header (/guides/basicconfiguration/manipulating-the-xforwarded-for-header)